codyhoag/liferay-docs/devGuide/en/chapters/15-opensocial.markdown

 	<Require feature="setprefs"/>
 	<Require feature="dynamic-height"/>

+The weather gadget's full source code can be viewed here: `http://gadgets.weather.com/services/gadgets/googlegadget/gadget.xml`

 Overall, this section allows you to setup your gadget on a directory and establish settings and tools that you will use throughout your gadget's source code.

 ### User Preferences

 Some gadgets are configured with more options from which you can choose.
 These are called user preferences (UserPrefs) and are used by app developers to store configuration values for a given user of an application.
 This section of the XML document is wrapped with `<UserPref>...</UserPref>` tags.
 Users typically set the UserPrefs and these persist across a given instance of a gadget.
 When working with gadgets on your page, they are somewhat different than what other users see.
 As you make changes in the gadget's interface, those changes are loaded onto the database as UserPrefs.
 When you reload your gadget, those UserPrefs are fed back to the gadget and are rendered in the user interface.

 An example of a gadget requiring UserPrefs is a weather gadget.
 You would not want to know the weather of an unknown, distant land, but rather, of your current residence.
 Therefore, a weather gadget would need to know your location.
 It would also be nice to have the temperature unit, theme, and name the way you would want it.
 UserPrefs allows these items and many others to be customizable to your liking.
-Here is the URL to our example weather gadget: http://gadgets.weather.com/services/gadgets/googlegadget/gadget.xml

 In order to set preference values from within your gadget, you will need to include the `setprefs` feature.
 This feature is set inside the `<ModulePrefs>...</ModulePrefs>` tags, which was previously stated in the *Gadget Preferences* section.
-If you look within the weather gadget code, we can see the `setprefs` feature is included.
+If you look within the weather gadget's source code, we can see the `setprefs` feature is included.

 	<Require feature="setprefs"/>

-You can specify <UserPref> elements for your gadget after the </ModulePrefs> element and before the first <Content> element.
+You can specify `<UserPref>` elements for your gadget after the `</ModulePrefs>` element and before the first `<Content>` element.
 You can set properties which include:

 -	*name* (required) - the internal key that your UserPrefs are stored against.
 -	*display_name* - how the preference is presented to the user in the edit window (must be unique)